5 tips for data-driven working

 As soon as you start passing responsibility off to others, you’re no longer talking about teamwork, but about creating silos within the organization.
 Everyone stays on their own little island.
 There’s no sense of team spirit.
 The feeling of “we’re going to solve this together” is missing across the organization.

 The Business Intelligence book Image of The Business Intelligence bookIntelligent organizations embrace change, an open feedback culture, and data-driven improvement.
 This essential BI handbook covers all the principles intelligent organizations should abide by.
 Contains case studies and practical and theoretical information.
-Written by expert in the field Daan van Beek.BI Book: Data Science for Decision-Makers
+Written by an expert in the field, Daan van Beek.BI Book: Data Science for Decision-Makers

 Tip 3.
 Think holistically

-People tend to have trouble viewing all aspects of the organization as an integral whole, including: process management, data integration, information management, IT, marketing, HR, et cetera.
+People tend to have trouble viewing all aspects of the organization as an integral whole, including process management, data integration, information management, IT, marketing, HR, et cetera.
 The third tip for data-driven working is to think of the organization as an integral, cohesive whole.
 Think holistically.

 Integral vision largely comes down to process thinking and plays a key role in processes like Total Quality Management (TQM).
 The same thing that goes for aspects of the organization goes for the people itself.
 People have to experience that they’re an integral part of the organization.
 To do this, people have to be able to rise above their individual labors and be able to see what happens in the entire process.

-Only when that integral vision is present can you expect people to think about the business as a whole, and their learning will coincide with the needs of the total organization.
+Only when that integral vision is present can you expect people to think about the business as a whole, and their learning will coincide with the needs of the entire organization.
 As they get a greater overview, people will realize which tasks keep coming back, which tasks would be better automated, and which activities they could pass on to the customer, for example.
 You need an overview of the whole to reveal innovations like “self-service through an app”.

 Tip 4.
 Increase the willingness to change